Two-Wheeled Humor Some funny stories to tickle your funny bone, and a sudden and unexpected appearance by Lucas, the Prince of Darkness.

 Lucas - Loose Unsoldered Connections and Splices

-The Bonnie Ref The Hyperlink Junkie's Illustrated Field Guide to the 1969 Triumph Bonneville T120R is a treasure trove of useful information for owners of '69 Triumphs and the 650 unit twins in general.
-Have a look before you have another wrenching experience!
+The Bonnie Ref A Hyperlink Junkie's Illustrated Field Guide to the 1969 Triumph Bonneville T120R is a treasure trove of info on the classic 1969 Triumph 650 Bonneville motorcycle and other late-sixties 650 unit twins.
+Look before you have another wrenching experience!

-Hermit's Classic Triumph Technotes Handy tips and illustrations on how to keep your classic Triumph motorcycle in good fettle.
-Includes a technique for conquering the Triumph center stand Super-Spring.
+Hermit's Classic Triumph Technotes Articles with tips and lots of illustrations to help you keep your classic Triumph motorcycle happy and in good fettle.
+Everything from conquering the Triumph centerstand Super-Spring, to ignition timing and carb-tuning - all with tons of photos.

 Classic British MC Links

 Smith's Instruments Repair Resources What?
 Your Smith's tach and speedo are on the fritz again?
-Whether you want to go the Do-It-Yourself route, or simply empty your wallet, here are some resources that may help.
+Whether you want to go the Do-It-Yourself route, or take out the plastic, here are resources to help.

 I incrementally broke my mother into the idea of two-wheeled motorized transportation: first with Joe Bickly's Lambretta moped and then a '65 Honda Sport 50.